Damian Priest: Personal life

 Martinez revealed on the After The Bell podcast that he is a fan of short range combat because of his collection of weapons, particularly katanas, nunchucks, sai, and other Martial Arts weapons, which he showcases in his home.
 He is also an avid supporter of the New York Yankees.

 Martinez cites Pedro Morales, Scott Hall and The Undertaker as his inspirations in wrestling.

-Martinez is currently in a relationship with NXT superstar Lola Vice.
+In 2026, Martinez voiced The Hood in the video game Marvel Rivals.